ucan-wg/spec/README.md

 ucan-selector = "*" / cid
 ```

 `ucan:*` represents all of the UCANs in the current proofs array.
-If selecting a particular proof (i.e. not the wildcard), then the [CID](#65-content-identifiers) MUST be used.
+If selecting a particular proof (i.e. not the wildcard), then the [CID][content identifiers] MUST be used.
 In the case of selecting a particular proof, the validator MUST check that the delegated content address is listed in the proofs (`prf`) field.

 ## 4.2 `own`

-The `own` URI subscheme defines how to address all resources of a particular URI scheme owned by a particular [DID subject](https://www.w3.org/TR/did-core/#dfn-did-subjects).
+The `own` URI subscheme defines how to address all resources of a particular URI scheme owned by a particular [DID subject].
 The DID subject MUST NOT contain any other characters, such as query parameters or fragments.
 The `scheme-selector` MUST either be the wildcard (`*`) selector or a URI scheme (such as `dns`, `mailto`, and `telnet`).

 ``` abnf
 own = "own://" <did-subject> "/" scheme-authority